ksator/automated_junos_configuration_backup_on_git_with_syslog_saltstack/README.md

 ## Test your Junos proxy daemons

+### Run these basic tests

 ssh to the Salt master.

 On the Salt master, list all the keys.
 ```
 # salt-key -L
 ```
-Run this command to check if the minions are up and responding to the master.
+Run this command on the master to check if a minion is up and responding to the master.
 This is not an ICMP ping.
 Example with the junos proxy ```core-rtr-p-01``` (it manages the network device ```core-rtr-p-01```)
 ```
 # salt core-rtr-p-01 test.ping